spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

     ![A view of the token configuration screen](/oidc-entra-id-images/token-configuration.png)

 12. From the application overview page, navigate to the left **Main Menu** and select the **Overview** tab.
-From the **Overview** selection, save the following fields for the next steps in you will complete in Palette.
+From the **Overview** selection, save the following fields for the next steps you will complete in Palette.

     | Field                       | Description                                                                                                |
     | --------------------------- | ---------------------------------------------------------------------------------------------------------- |